 6. Yoplait Go-Gurt

-An ingredient we haven’t yet discussed is potassium sorbate.
+An ingredient common in processed foods which we haven’t yet discussed is potassium sorbate.
 This preservative can cause allergic reactions, nausea, diarrhea, and even DNA damage.
 The convenience of a squeezable yogurt isn’t really worth all of those risks.

 These yogurt squeeze pouches are an organic alternative to the above version.
 Since the dairy cows are fed an all organic diet, you don’t have to worry about contamination from harmful pesticides and GMOs.
 Another thing you won’t worry about with Stonyfield YoKids Pouches is artificial flavors or the preservative potassium sorbate.
-Flavored yogurts do have higher levels of sugar than their plain counterparts.
+Flavored yogurts do have higher levels of sugar than their plain counterparts though, so keep that in mind.

 7. Kid Cuisine

-You’ve seen these frozen tv dinners at the grocery store.
-They’re adored with cartoon characters and bright colors to catch your kids’ eye.
+You’ve seen these frozen TV dinners at the grocery store.
+They’re adorned with cartoon characters and bright colors to catch your kids’ eye.
 After looking at the long list of ingredients on the package, I found a number of concerning components to this meal.
 Almost too many to name.
-Everything you see on the front of the package is GMO–all of it!
+Everything you see on the front of the package is GMO – all of it!
+It’s one of the worst processed foods marketed directly to kids.

 You’ll find trans fats in the mono- and diglycerides and partially hydrogenated vegetable oil.
 The package isn’t the only place you’ll find colors either.
 This Kid Cuisine has Red 40, Yellow 6, Blue 1,and Blue 2 Lake, and annatto.
 There is also MSG hidden in the whey protein concentrate, spice blend, natural flavors, soy protein concentrate, and carrageenan.

-It might save some time to make this microwave meal, but it will cause more headaches than cooking–literally.
+It might save some time to make this microwave meal, but processed foods like this will cause more headaches than cooking – literally.
 In addition to headaches, it can also cause nausea, allergies, hyperactivity, chest pains, heart palpitations, heart disease, cancer, diabetes, and more.

 8. Kellogg’s Froot Loops (and other cereals)

 You may have heard that Kellogg’s Froot Loops contain weedkiller.
-It’s because of the GMO sugar, corn and soy that are prevalent in this breakfast cereal.
+That’s because of the GMO sugar, corn and soy that are prevalent in this breakfast cereal and other processed foods.
 The partially hydrogenated vegetable oil is GMO and contains trans fats, which are considered to be the worst kind of fat and are linked to serious health risks.

 The unique spelling of “froot” is probably because you won’t find any real fruit in this cereal.
 What you will find is a vibrant array of colors.
 Froot Loops also has 6 artificial and natural colors on the ingredients list.
 So by starting your child’s day with a bowl full of colored cereal, you’re setting them up for hyperactivity and increased ADD or ADHD symptoms for the day.